Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 44. ### Question44
-Why might Developers choose to do pair programming?
+Why might Developers choose to do Pair Programming?

 - [ ] Information sharing and learning.
 - [ ] Improving code quality.